LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

 ## Download HyperExecute CLI

 HyperExecute CLI is the CLI for interacting and running the tests on the HyperExecute Grid.
-The CLI provides a host of other useful features that accelerate test execution.
+The CLI provides a host of other useful Tests that accelerate test execution.
 In order to trigger tests using the CLI, you need to download the HyperExecute CLI binary corresponding to the platform (or OS) from where the tests are triggered:

 Also, it is recommended to download the binary in the project's parent directory.
 Shown below is the location from where you can download the HyperExecute CLI binary: